pivotal/docs-tap/getting-started.md

 manager through the label, meaning that the services-toolkit controller manager is then able to get, list, watch and update all rabbitmqcluster resources.

->**Note:** A ClusterRole like this would be required for each additional API resource installed onto the cluster.
+>**Note:** A ClusterRole with the RBAC required by the services-toolkit controller-manager is required for each additional API resource installed onto the cluster.

     ```
     # resource-claims-rmq.yaml